Pawel-IT/Laravel-Request-Cycle/README.md

 ## 10. Termination

 After sending the response, Laravel runs termination callbacks and cleanup tasks including any termination middleware (on supported servers).

-Would you like me to elaborate on any specific part of this lifecycle?